 Israel and indeed Judah after the spirit, (representing all believers in Christ) would accept the New Covenant of Christ unto life.
 This new contract would be written in the hearts and minds of a people that would faithfully follow the Lord Jesus Christ and inherit the restored Jerusalem at His second coming.
 These people would be the branch of His planting, that would bear good fruit (Isa 60:21; 65:9; Math 25:34).

 The Wrath Of God is for those who have rejected Christ

-Christ said your house is left unto you desolate, and in Daniel 9:27, it is confirmed to remain in that same spiritual condition of rebellion and iniquity.
+Christ said your house is left unto you desolate, and Daniel 9:27, states that it is confirmed to remain in that same spiritual condition of rebellion and iniquity.
 Desolations continue until all that is determined is poured out on the desolate.
 The Wrath of God will be poured out on all that are without Christ.
 This is the end result of these desolations.

-The final half of the last week represents the final period of desolations in Jerusalem.
+The final half of the last week represents the final period of desolation in Jerusalem.
 During the Great Tribulation, Jerusalem the once faithful city is referred to as a harlot as it is full of murderers, and controlled by the Beast (Isa 1:21; Dan 11:45; Dan 7:7-23; Rev 13:11-18).

 Rev 11:3-7 And I will give power unto my two witnesses, and they shall prophesy a thousand two hundred and threescore days, clothed in sackcloth.